 Consequences of Missing the Deadline

-• Warning of a fine: The Commercial Register usually sends a warning and gives additional 30 days for filing.
-Everything is in order if the report is submitted correctly within this period, and there are no more consequences.
+- Warning of a fine: The Commercial Register usually sends a warning and gives additional 30 days for filing.
+Everything is in order if the report is submitted correctly within this period.

-• Fine for the company: In case of failure to submit the report in the extended deadline too, a fine amounting to a maximum of €3,200 may be imposed.
-Even after making the fine, the company remains under the obligation to file the financial report, and further delay may attract further penalties.
+- Fine for the company: In case of failure to submit the report in the extended deadline too, a fine amounting to a maximum of €3,200 may be imposed.
+Even after making the fine, the company remains under the obligation to file the financial report.

-• Fine for officers: The bill also provides that fines may be imposed on officers, such as board members, when there is an omission in submitting the annual report in due course.
+- Fine for management: The bill also provides that fines may be imposed on board members, when there is an omission in submitting the annual report in due course.

-On-time submission not only helps your company be compliant, but it also preserves the reputation of your business.
-The longer your business takes to report, the worse the image that it reflects before the investors, clients, and partners is.
-Timely filing with the support of a professional at each stage not only saves the reputation of your business in the marketplace, but keeps operations smooth without letting the business credibility suffer more.
+Timely filing with the support of a professional at each stage not only saves the reputation of your business, but keeps operations smooth without letting the business credibility suffer.

 How to File Your Annual Report